AliceO2Group/ReadoutCard/README.md

 the *ChannelFactory* class.
 Once this object is constructed, it will provide exclusive access to the DMA channel.

 The user will need to specify parameters for the channel by passing an instance of the *Parameters* class to the factory function.
 The most important parameters are the card ID (either a serial number or a PCI address), and the BAR channel number.
+The serial number and PCI address (as well as additional information) can be listed using the `roc-list-cards` utility.
 See the *Parameters* class's setter functions for more information about the options available.

 The driver uses some files in shared memory:
 * `/dev/shm/alice_o2/rorc/[PCI address]/channel_[channel number]/fifo` - For card FIFOs